< /> < />

 To make chia seed water, all you need is a glass, a spoon, access to water, and your preferred brand of chia seeds.

 Gently mix 1-2 tablespoons of chia seeds into roughly 1 cup of water.
-Give them a stir, and watch as the chia seeds begin to soak in the water.
+Stir them, and watch as the chia seeds begin to soak in the water.

 The chia seed water will change in both density and consistency fairly quickly — usually within about 2 minutes — so keeping an eye on it to ensure you’re able to drink it at the right volume for you (some might prefer it thicker than others) is ideal.